konstructio/gitops-catalog/README.md

     - Security
     - Storage
     - Testing
-- Create a new directory with your new application's name in your fork.
-  - Add, and organize your Argo CD GitOps file(s) into it, if any.
 - Create a pull request with the changes from your branch to our main branch.

 ### Acceptance Criteria